 - Preheat the oven to 350 degrees F and lightly grease a large casserole dish (I used a 9 x 13 inch dish).

-- Make the cheese sauce: Drain the cashews and add them to a high powered blender along with 2 cups of fresh water, lemon juice, nutritional yeast, garlic clove, onion powder and salt.
+- Make the cheese sauce: Drain the cashews and discard the soaking water.
+Add them to a blender along with 2 cups of fresh water, lemon juice, nutritional yeast, garlic clove, onion powder and salt.
 Blend until very smooth, and set aside.
 It will appear a bit watery, but that is right as it thickens while it bakes.

 - Cook the pasta according to package instructions, but one minute less.
 The noodles will continue to cook in the oven, so do not overcook.
 Drain and set aside.

 - Make the breadcrumb topping: In a small bowl, mix together the breadcrumbs, melted vegan butter and paprika.